AIG Women's Open

--The first Women’s British Open, then named the Ladies’ British Open, was the flagship event of the Ladies’ Golf Union and was played at Fulford in Yorkshire in 1977.
+-The first Women’s Open, then named the Ladies’ Open, was the flagship event of the Ladies’ Golf Union and was played at Fulford in Yorkshire in 1977.

 -Australian Karen Lunn had a record breaking victory in 1993.
 Her seventeen under par aggregate of 275 was the lowest recorded over the seven years the event was held at Woburn.

--South Korea is the most successful nation with 4 representatives winning the Women’s British Open.
+-South Korea is the most successful nation with 4 representatives winning the Women’s Open.

 Other Information: International Sound cleared for all footage/programming.

 *All footage/programming is licensed on a non-exclusive basis and subject to final approval.